 Here we offer a transcript of the video:

-Amphibians cannot regulate their body temperature.
+Amphibians can't regulate their body temperature.
+They can't move without the heat of the sun.
 Therefore, many of them fall into torpor during the winter.
 They are not able to move until spring, when they leave the hollows and crevices, in which they sought shelter from the cold.

 Find out more: